Welcome to this month's newsletter!

 The above presentation does pose another question altogether, if only in passing:

 Did you get it?
 Just to make sure: "So an intermediary in the network can't modify or tamper with the data that's being sent.
-Only the server and the browser can."
+Only the browser and the server can."

 I am pretty sure this wasn't intended to mean anything else except pointing out just another advantage of HTTPS over HTTP.